ziura/rindus/README.md

 `python3 manage.py synchronize`

-# 4. Testing
+# 5. Testing

-## 4.1 Testing manually
+## 5.1 Testing manually

 The API can be tested manually through CLI curl commands, or through the Swagger browsable API as it has been described in the previous sections.

-## 4.2 Automated tests
+## 5.2 Automated tests

-A test suite is included in rindus_ct/rest_api/tests.
+A test suite is included in `rindus_ct/rest_api/tests`.
 To execute the tests, run:

 `python3 manage.py test`

-# 5. Pending improvements
+# 6. Pending improvements

-Due to lack of time, there are quite a few things that need to be improved but haven't been completed due to lack of time.
+Due to lack of time, there are quite a few things that need to be improved but haven't been completed.
 The most important are:

-- Delivery with docker and docker compose
 - Add asynchronous support to requests to improve system performance (asyncio functionality)
 - Add OpenAPI schemas to DRF views to generate automatic Swagger documentation for the responses with all response codes in the docs
-- Modify settings.py file to add security measures as recommended in the security checklist from the django documentation.
+- Modify settings.py file to add security recommendations from the django documentation, as if the service was to be put in production.